MAGMA

-A mathematically rigorous environment for algebra, number theory, algebraic geometry, and algebraic combinatorics.
-Trusted by researchers worldwide.
+A large, well-supported software package designed for computations in algebra, number theory, algebraic geometry, and algebraic combinatorics.

 Mathematical Areas